apache/airavata-custos/custos-external-applications/custos-ssl-certificate-manager/README.md

 ```
 - `CRON_EXPRESSION`: Certificate manager uses quartz as job scheduling library.
 You must provide a valid cron
   expression in order to successfully run the application.
 Eg- `0 0/1 * 1/1 * ? *` Runs in one minute intervals
-- `ACME_URL`: For testing purposed you can use `acme://letsencrypt.org/staging` and `acme://letsencrypt.org`for
+- `CA_URL`: For testing purposed you can use `acme://letsencrypt.org/staging` and `acme://letsencrypt.org`for
   production.
-- `ACME_DOMAINS`: Space separated domains you need to renew certificates for.
+- `CA_DOMAINS`: Space separated domains you need to renew certificates for.
 Eg: `example.com example.org`

 3. You can build a docker image using the jar.
 In this case properties should be provided as environment variables.